Building Matter Smart Home Devices 101

 Matter allows any non-Matter network device (Zigbee, BLE mesh, Z-Wave) to integrate with a Matter fabric (ecosystem), exposing devices to nodes in the Matter fabric.
 Matter bridges perform the translation for device communication to take place.

-Matter bridges are a key component of the Matter standard as they allow existing devices to function in the Matter ecosystem and create interoperability.
+Matter bridges are a key component of the Matter standard, allowing existing devices to function in the Matter ecosystem and create interoperability.
 Old devices running on existing technologies can work with Matter.

 MATTER FABRIC

-A Matter fabric or ecosystem is a trusted space in a home network that enables device communication through a common set of cryptographic keys.
+A Matter fabric or ecosystem is a trusted network in a home that enables device communication through a common set of cryptographic keys.

 Bridges follow the Matter standard commissioning to join a Matter fabric with other networks (Zigbee, Z-Wave, etc.), discover the Matter-supported devices following a specified method, perform a matching process, and add endpoints in Matter.
 Finally, the controllers in Matter control the device in the other network (Zigbee, Z-Wave, etc.).